Citation, DOI, disclosures and article data

 On this page:

 Choledocholithiasis is relatively common, seen in up to 20% of patients undergoing cholecystectomy for gallstone-related complaints 2.

-Stones within the bile ducts are often asymptomatic and may be found incidentally, however, more frequently they lead to symptomatic presentation with:
+Stones within the bile ducts are occasionally asymptomatic and may be found incidentally.
+However, more frequently they lead to symptomatic presentation with: